What are disbursement conveyancing fees?

 Money laundering check fees

-The conveyancing industry is a common target for money launderers, enabling them to easily circulate large amounts of illegally-gained money into the legitimate economy.
+The conveyancing industry can be a target for money launderers, enabling them to circulate large amounts of illegally-gained money into the legitimate economy.

 As part of the conveyancing process, your solicitor will ensure money is coming from legitimate sources.
 This means you’re legally obliged to provide all the necessary documents to verify your identity.
 If you’re buying a house, you need to show evidence of your deposit and where your funds came from.
 If you’re selling a property, your solicitor will check the Land Registry to confirm you’re the homeowner.